fosslight/fosslight_util/README.md

 ## 📋 Prerequisite

-FOSSLight Reporter needs a Python 3.6+.
+FOSSLight Util needs a Python 3.6+.

 ## 🎉 How to install